nschonni/cordova-docs/articles/test/unit-test-05-tdd.md

   authors="Kraig Brockschmidt" />

 #Improving the unit tests: an introduction to test-driven development

+> The full sample for this topic is [chutzpah-jasmine-vs](https://github.com/Microsoft/cordova-samples/tree/master/unit-testing/chutzpah-jasmine-VS) in the cordova-samples repository on GitHub.

 The previous topics in this section verified the mechanics of identifying and running a single test.
 It should be obvious, however, that the ```normalizeData``` function and the one test we’ve written are woefully inadequate:

 - ```normalizeData``` will fail if we give it bad JSON (such that ```JSON.parse``` fails) or any number of variations that don’t contain both ```Name``` and ```PersonalIdentifier``` properties (such that dereferencing either property fails).